nmwilk/keyboard-config-change/README.md

 The instance number does not change when changing from portrait to landscape, but it does change when plugging in and unplugging a USB keyboard.

+If `android:configChanges="orientation"` is used, then the instance number goes up by two each time.

 Keyboards tested:

 1/ Rii RT518 (wireless keyboard and trackpad)